The Public-Private Partnership Law Review: Pakistan

 ii The authorities

 Provincial regulatory bodies perform similar functions concerning matters that constitutionally fall within the domain of the provinces.
 Sindh has established a PPP Unit to assist the PPP Policy Board under the Sindh PPP Act.
-Punjab has set up a Punjab Public-Private Partnership Authority under the Punjab PPP Act and a separate Public-Private Partnership Cell within its Planning and Development Department.
-Khyber Pakhtunkhwa has created a Public-Private Partnership Unit under its Planning and Development Department to assist the related Public-Private Partnership Node set up in each government agency as per the KP PPP Act.
-The Balochistan PPP Act established a Public-Private Partnership Unit also in its Planning and Development Department with a PPP Board to approve projects.
+Punjab has set up a Punjab Public–Private Partnership Authority under the Punjab PPP Act and a separate Public–Private Partnership Cell within its Planning and Development Department.
+Khyber Pakhtunkhwa has created a Public–Private Partnership Unit under its Planning and Development Department to assist the related Public–Private Partnership Node set up in each government agency as per the KP PPP Act.
+The Balochistan PPP Act established a Public–Private Partnership Unit in its Finance Department, which acts as the secretariat of the PPP Board responsible for approving projects, and has also set up a PPP Authority under its Planning and Development Department.

 The public agency directly involved with the PPP transaction is the implementing agency, defined in the federal PPP Act as any public entity including ministries, body corporate or autonomous bodies of the government or any government agency that undertakes a PPP project.21 Examples include the National Highways Authority, Pakistan Railways, the Pakistan Tourism Development Corporation and federally chartered universities such as, inter alia, the National University of Science and Technology.
 The implementing agency typically conceives of the project, creates a project proposal, applies for approvals, enters into the PPP contract with the private party and monitors the project's implementation.
 A similar concept exists at the provincial level.
 In the Punjab and Balochistan PPP Acts, this entity is termed the government agency, in Sindh simply the agency and in Khyber Pakhtunkhwa, the contracting authority.22

 Another key regulator is the Finance Division of the government, which monitors risk and provides general fiscal oversight.
-The federal PPP Act contemplates the setting up of an RMU for PPPs within the Finance Division, approval of which is required before the execution of certain categories of projects.
+The federal PPP Act contemplates the setting up of an RMU for PPPs within the Finance Division, which is responsible for the oversight and evaluation of fiscal and contingent liability exposure for qualified projects (which are described in the following Section).

 Additionally, certain sectors have special sector-specific regulators and approval mechanisms, such as low-cost housing and power projects regulated by the Naya Pakistan Housing and Development Authority (NAPHDA) under the NAPHDA Act, 2020 and the Private Power and Infrastructure Board (PPIB) as per the PPIB Act, 2012, respectively.